 How Long Do I Have to File a Lawsuit After an Uber Accident in Florida?

 You typically have to file a personal injury lawsuit within four years of your accident to seek compensation.
 Once the four-year statute of limitations expires, you’ll forfeit your right to damages.

 Contact a St. Petersburg Uber Accident Lawyer for a Free Consultation

-Perenich, Caulfield, Avril & Noyes, P.A. is here to help you fight for the fair compensation you deserve.
+Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers is here to help you fight for the fair compensation you deserve.
 If you or a family member were injured, we highly recommend that you call to schedule a free consultation with our experienced St. Petersburg Uber accident lawyers today.

 Our personal injury law firm in St. Petersburg, FL also provides: